Eileenyuu/SuperQA/README.md

 No clue, semanticscholar broke again last night :skull:

 P.S.
-If you are running python -m venv venv in VScode, make sure you have navigated to any python file and opened it
+If you are the project in VScode, make sure you have navigated to any python file in the repository and open it
 Then open a new terminal and run the command python -m venv venv
 Then you can run pip install -r requirements.txt
 I have no idea why but it works only if you do that.